 Citadines Arnulfpark Munich

 We stayed at Citadines Arnulfpark Munich last summer with 2 adults and 3 kids.
 We found our room large enough for us and were quite comfortable.
 There was a full kitchen, but we didn’t utilize it.
-There was a really neat coffee machine in the lobby and I just got my coffee from there.
-It was nice to have our own room and put the kids in the living room on the pull out sofa.
+There was a neat coffee machine in the lobby, and I just got my coffee there.
+It was nice to have our own room and put the kids in the living room on the pull-out sofa.

 Wifi was included in our rate, but not breakfast.

 The dryer takes a long time to dry down in the laundry room.
 Do not overload it.

 There was a large park with playground equipment behind the hotel.

 Public transportation was available right outside of the hotel.

 Augustiner Keller the largest beer garden in Munich.
 I don’t recall any of the food being that good, but this was an experience.
 You can eat at the restaurant located within or just hit the food window and grab food to take to a picnic table.
 The grab-in-go option is the much cheaper option.